-When determining if fluoride in drinking water is safe or not, it is important to discuss the issue with your family dentist.
+When determining if fluoride in drinking water is safe or not, it is important to discuss the issue with your local dentist in Dearborn.
 With decades of research and many conflicting opinions in the field, you should know what you are doing before you drink water with fluoride in it.
 Many dentists provide fluoride treatments when patients come in for their regular checkups, but is it healthy to have fluoride more often?

 What does fluoride do?

 The American Dental Association gives five reasons that it is good for communities to have fluoride in their water.
 The belief is that fluoride can save money, it is a natural substance found in the ocean and groundwater, it is safe and effective, it prevents tooth decay and it provides protection against cavities for Americans of all ages.
 Even when fluoride mouthwashes and toothpastes are widely available to the average person from their family dentist, studies show that fluoride in drinking water can reduce the occurrence of cavities by 25 percent.

 Fluoride in drinking water can reduce cavities

 Until recently, it was believed that the benefits of drinking fluoridated water greatly outweighed the risks.
 In countries with fluoridated water, reports of tooth decay were decreased greatly as early as the beginning of the 20th century.
 Countries such as the United States, the United Kingdom, Spain, South Korea, New Zealand, Israel, Ireland, Chile and Australia all reported lower levels of tooth decay.

 While avoiding tooth decay is extremely important to oral health, the United States Public Health Service took a step it has not taken in over 50 years several summers ago.
 It lowered the suggested levels of fluoride that should be in drinking water.
 According to Harvard Public Health, this was done because the risks may have begun to measure out with the benefits, so a decrease was necessary.